 — Gregg Krech

-When I was in my 20’s (before the era of cell phones) I use to take one solo wilderness trip every year for 7-10 days.
+When I was in my 20’s (way before the era of cell phones) I use to take one solo wilderness trip every year for 7-10 days.
 I planned the trip six months in advance and traveled to places like the Canadian Rockies, the Wind River Wilderness in Wyoming, the Milford Track in New Zealand, and the mountains of the Ise peninsula of Japan.
-My goal was to get so deep into Wilderness that I wouldn’t see another person for days, so distant from civilization that I would forget how to speak.
+My goal was to get so deep into wilderness that I wouldn’t see another person for days, so distant from civilization that I would forget how to speak.
 I treasure the memories of those trips.
 I learned what it was like to be out of reach of anything but the trees and mountains that surrounded me.